Sydenham School

-Sydenham School (known as Sydenham Girls by locals) is a comprehensive girls' school located on Dartmouth Road (A2216) in Sydenham, London.
+Sydenham School is a comprehensive girls' school located on Dartmouth Road (A2216) in Sydenham, London.

 History

 The school was founded in 1917 as a girls' grammar school, known as Sydenham County Grammar School for Girls.
 London County Council commissioned Basil Spence & Partners, in the early 1950s, to design additional accommodation to allow the school to increase capacity from 600 to 1140 students and to merge with Shackleton School to become a comprehensive school.
 This took place in 1956 on completion of the new six-storey, E-shaped, classroom block, on which work had begun in 1954.
 The official opening ceremony took place on 28 February 1957.

 In 2003 Sydenham School was granted Specialist Science College status and in 2008 it was granted Specialist in Mathematics by the DfES.
 Sydenham School has close ties to Forest Hill School, a nearby boys' comprehensive school.

 Form system

 In each year there are 8 tutor groups, named for the letters in SYDENHAM.